LearnOnDemandSystems/docs/lod/cloud-security-review.md

 ![Pending Status](images/required-security-review.png)

 Before marking the lab as complete, a security review may be requested, signaling that the lab and [Access Control Policy (ACP)](https://docs.learnondemandsystems.com/lod/create-a-restriction-policy.md) are ready for review.

 ![Request Initial Security Review](images/initial-security-review-request.png)

 Once the review has been completed, the lab profile will show either approved or denied along with a note containing the reasoning.
 Once approved, the lab may be marked as complete and published.

+If the lab profile is published before the security review is requested, a security review request will be entered automatically, but the lab will continue to be unavailable until the review is completed and approved.

 ![Approved Status](images/cloud-security-approved.png)